dkrajzew/grebakker/README.md

 ## Documentation

 __grebakker__ is meant to be run on the command line.
-The documentation consists of a [user manual](usage.md) and a [man-page like call documentation](cmd.md) (yet incomplete).
-The [glossary](glossary.md) may be of help.
+The documentation consists of a [user manual](https://grebakker.readthedocs.io/en/latest/usage.html) and a [man-page like call documentation](https://grebakker.readthedocs.io/en/latest/cmd.html) (yet incomplete).
+The [glossary](https://grebakker.readthedocs.io/en/latest/glossary.html) may be of help.

 If you want to contribute, you may check the [API documentation](api_grebakker.md) or visit [grebakker on github](https://github.com/dkrajzew/grebakker) where besides the code you may find the [grebakker issue tracker](https://github.com/dkrajzew/grebakker/issues) or [discussions about grebakker](https://github.com/dkrajzew/grebakker/discussions).

-Additional documentation includes a page with relevant [links](links.md) or the [ChangeLog](changes.md).
+Additional documentation includes a page with relevant [links](https://grebakker.readthedocs.io/en/latest/links.html) or the [ChangeLog](https://grebakker.readthedocs.io/en/latest/changes.html).

+## License

+__grebakker__ is licensed under the [GPLv3](license.md).

 ## Installation

+The __current version__ is [grebakker-0.4.0](https://github.com/dkrajzew/grebakker/releases/tag/0.4.0).

-You may install the latest release using pip:
+You may __install grebakker__ using

 ```console
 python -m pip install grebakker
 ```

-Or download the [latest release](https://github.com/dkrajzew/grebakker/releases/tag/0.2.0) from github.
+Or download the [latest release](https://github.com/dkrajzew/grebakker/releases/tag/0.4.0) from github.
 You may as well clone or download the [grebakker git repository](https://github.com/dkrajzew/grebakker.git).
-There is also a page about [installing grebakker](install.md) which lists further options.
+There is also a page about [installing grebakker](https://grebakker.readthedocs.io/en/latest/install.html) which lists further options.

 ## Changes